jja8989/cutoff_freq_predict/Readme.md

 ---

-## 🚀 Key Contributions
+## Key Contributions

 1. **Deterministic Cutoff Frequency Algorithm**
    - Identifies plateau regions in the **log-MSE–frequency** curve between raw and denoised signals.
-   - Determines the cutoff frequency based on the minimum point of the inverse gradient of the logarithmic MSE curve.
+   - Determines the cutoff frequency based on the minimum point of the **inverse gradient of the logarithmic MSE curve**.
-   - Provides a reproducible and quantitative criterion for noise filtering.
+   - Provides a **reproducible and quantitative criterion** for noise filtering.

 2. **Deep Learning Model for Prediction**
    - A hybrid **1-D dilated CNN + GRU** model that predicts the cutoff frequency directly from raw signals.